 Nur ad-Din, Zengi's son, launched several campaigns against the remaining Crusader States; in the County of Tripoli he managed to briefly seize Tortosa, but he vainly besieged Krak des Chevaliers in 1163; in 1169 he added Egypt to his possessions, thus creating a united Muslim front against the Crusader States.

 The Hospitallers realized Krak des Chevaliers needed to be upgraded and the original structure was surrounded by new walls and towers.
 In 1188 Saladin, the conqueror of Jerusalem, failed to seize the castle, which by then acquired the fame of being impregnable; in that same year the Counts of Tripoli assigned also the Castle of Marqab to the Hospitallers.

 (left) Outer and inner enclosures; (right) tower of the inner enclosure

 The Hospitallers further strengthened Krak des Chevaliers during the XIIIth century; they built a new enclosure and a large moat between this and the old one.

-A series of crusades were called to reconquer Jerusalem; they failed to reach their objective, but they helped the Crusader States in their fight with the Ayubbids, the members of the dynasty founded by Saladin.
+A series of crusades were called to reconquer Jerusalem; they failed to reach their objective, but they helped the Crusader States in their fight with the Ayyubids, the members of the dynasty founded by Saladin.

-In 1260 the Mongols invaded Syria and they made an alliance with the Armenians and the Crusader States; the Ayubbids lost all their possessions; the Mongols however were unable to continue south to Egypt, which by that time was a Mameluke possession.
+In 1260 the Mongols invaded Syria and they made an alliance with the Armenians and the Crusader States; the Ayyubids lost all their possessions; the Mongols however were unable to continue south to Egypt, which by that time was a Mameluke possession.

 (left) Entrance with a long inscription by Baibars celebrating his seizure of the castle; (right) south-western corner of the outer walls (Baibars built large baths in the tower to the far right)